HIV, AIDS, STBBI… It is easy to get lost in all these acronyms. The following section should help you get a better understanding.

 What if I test positive for HIV?

-Today, HIV treatments are more effective than ever.
+Nowadays, HIV treatments are more effective than ever.
 The life expectancy of a person living with HIV is nearly as long as the life expectancy of an uninfected person.
-The more rapidly the infection is detected and gotten under controlled after a person is infected, the better their chances of living a long, healthy life.
-Effective treatment can also greatly reduce the risk of transmitting HIV.
-Knowing your HIV status is a good way of maintaining your health and protecting your partners.
+The more quickly the infection is detected and gotten under control after a person is infected, the better their chances of living a long, healthy life.

 Should you disclose your HIV status?

 Telling someone that you are living with HIV can be stressful.
 It is impossible to predict how the other person will react.
-As a result, the vast majority of women living with HIV are selective about to who they disclose and when.
-For more information about disclosure or non-disclosure of your HIV status, refer to the site Pouvoir partager / pouvoirs partagés (French).
+The vast majority of women living with HIV disclose their status on a case-by-case basis and choose when to do so.
+For more information about disclosure or non-disclosure of your HIV status, refer to the site Pouvoir partager / pouvoirs partagés (in French only).

 Choosing to disclose your HIV status involves real risks.
 In spite of scientific advances in the treatment of HIV, social prejudices have not changed very much.
-Discrimination, rejection, and even the criminalization of people living with HIV are still real challenges.
+Discrimination and rejection are still real challenges.
 And the fear that people living with HIV experience as a result of these realities is legitimate.

 There is no magical, one-size-fits-all answer when it comes to deciding whether to disclose that you are living with HIV.
 The rule of thumb is to act with integrity, and make decisions that will allow you to protect yourself, and allow your partners to make informed decisions.
 One thing is certain, the decision to have sex and the responsibilities that come with it, whether you use protection or not, rests equally on both partners.
 This moral obligation on the part of both partners is widely recognized throughout the HIV community.
-However, legally, you should know that you could be prosecuted for failing to disclose your HIV-positive status to your partner.
+However, legally, you are required to disclose your statut to your partner.